 Federal/State Student Aid

 Essential form to fill out in order to receive financial aid for college.

-Government-issued guide that tells you everything you need to know before you fill out your FAFSA, how to fill it out, and how to repay what you will need to repay.
+Government-issued FAQ and guide that tells you everything you need to know before you fill out your FAFSA, how to fill it out, and how to repay what you will need to repay.

 Provides calculators to help you figure loan payments, savings, budget, and account balancing.

 Breaks down spending habits into profiles and allows you to pick the closest match to your habits and then shows you different ways you can save money without giving up the activities you love.